orchardguides/Kei-HTML-Editor/README.md

 # Kei-HTML-Editor
-Pure Javascript HTML Editor Ready to Drop Into Your Web Pages
+Pure Javascript HTML Editor.
+Can be run by downloading the projectand clicking on the index.html file.

+A working copy of this editor can aldo be viewed at http://orchardguides.com/KeiEditor/

 Small, but remarkably powerful, this stand-alone word processor was designed to be dropped into web pages with a minimum of effort.